Asahikawa Heison Memorial Museum

 - Access

-car: About 20 minutes from JR Asahikawa Station
+- By car: About 20 minutes from JR Asahikawa Station

 ※ Please check the official website of the facility/business for the latest information.